 Specialist Team Leader/LOTE Teacher

-At Chandler Park Primary School, music is part of a multi-faceted arts curriculum where the focus is on children expressing themselves through music by using their imagination, music skills and knowledge.
-They assume the role of both artist and audience member learning through actions such as experimenting, conceptualising, reflecting, performing, communicating and evaluating.
+At Chandler Park Primary School, performing arts is part of a multi-faceted arts curriculum where the focus is on children expressing themselves through music, drama, dance and media.

 The Physical Education program enables all students from Foundation to Grade 6 to regularly engage in physical activity.
 The focus of the program is to motivate and encourage students to lead a healthy and active lifestyle whilst developing a range of fundamental motor skills.
 The students participate in different activities allowing them to gain the confidence they need in order to succeed.
 All students attend a specialist PE lesson once a week to refine and develop their skills through a wide range of sports and games.